 6. Children, Under 26s and the Passes

 As of 2009, any citizen of the European Union under the age of 26 is entitled to free entry to all museums and cultural attractions.
 And most institutions are good in adhering to this.
 All children under the age of 18 are given free entry to museums, whatever their nationality.
-A good tip here is never to assume anything, and always have proof of identity will be required to gain admission for free.
+A good tip here is never to assume anything, and always have proof of identity that will be required to gain admission for free.

 This is why an EU citizen under the age of 26 or any child under the age of 18 does not require a Paris Museum Pass.
 There is a fee for children and teenagers for the Paris Pass because that entitles these individuals to transport and entry to attractions that are not normally free of charge.